Akshajy6/Algorithms/README.md

-# URL-Shortener
+# Web-Tools
-A Python-Flask application that shortens URLs using bitly and tinyurl APIs and creates QR codes.
+A Python-Flask application that converts image file formats, shortens URLs using bitly and tinyurl APIs, and creates QR codes.